222ryan/Discord-Levels-Bot/README.md

    <pre><p> <i>pip install dnspython</i></p></pre>
    <pre><p> <i>pip install pymongo</i></p></pre>
    <pre><p> <i>pip install ruamel.yaml</i></p></pre>

+   <p> You can also use the 'install.bat' to quickly install all required dependincies. *Make sure the 'install.bat' is located in the same directory as your project!*

 ![](https://cdn.discordapp.com/attachments/809363224663031829/809686324322762762/MOSHED-2021-2-12-7-23-56.gif)
 <p> Modern Level's lets you customise the bot in many different way within the 'config.yml' file. </p